AsalLotfi/Multithreading-Basics-Workshop/README.md

 - Implement a **loader UI** that provides feedback to users while background tasks are running.
 - Ensure the **background task runs concurrently** without blocking the main execution flow.
+- Use a hashing function to hash a list of passwords

 ### **Learning Goals**

 - Learn how to use **Java Threads** for background operations.